 In mid-March, more than 3,700 Maryland residents had signed up for public and private health insurance — about a week after the state opened its special enrollment period due to the coronavirus.
 Michele Eberle, executive director of the Maryland Health Benefit Exchange, tells AARP, “Something such as COVID-19 really brings to light the need for health insurance.”

 "Even though someone may be young and healthy and not ever envision getting sick, this really brings home that you just don't know,” Eberle says, adding that hospital bills for those who get really sick from COVID-19 could be significant.
+After enrolling more than 54,000 residents in health insurance between March 16 and July 15, Maryland announced in early August that it is reopening its coronavirus emergency special enrollment period until Dec.
+15.

 An analysis from the Peterson Center on Healthcare and Kaiser Family Foundation found that the cost of treatment for severe cases of COVID-19 could top $20,000.

 The federal government, which runs the marketplaces for the majority of states on HealthCare.gov, is not currently offering a special open enrollment due to the spread of the coronavirus.
-AARP sent a letter to Congress asking for a nationwide special open enrollment period, and some lawmakers are urging the administration to enact one.
+In mid-March AARP sent a letter to Congress asking for a nationwide special open enrollment period, and some lawmakers urged the administration to enact one.
 A spokesperson for the Centers for Medicare & Medicaid Services (CMS) said the agency is evaluating the idea, but in the meantime is encouraging consumers without coverage to see if they qualify for other special enrollment periods due to a life-changing event, such as loss of a job.

 Here are the deadlines for each state's special open enrollment period; those that have already ended are no longer listed.
 Details vary by state: